MorganBergen/intelligence-record/README.md

 # intelligence-record

-ever since i started using chatgpt i have monitored and stored each conversation i have had with it.  of course everyone has a copy of their data, however this data will be formatted automatically into a markdown file and will always accessible to the public world. this is a collection of those conversations view them [here](./messages.md)
+ever since i started using chatgpt i have monitored and stored each conversation i have had with it.  of course everyone has a copy of their data, however this data will be formatted automatically into a markdown file and will always be accessible to the public world. this is a collection of those conversations view them [here](./messages.md)

 ### `/Users/owner/Library/Application Support/aichat`